 Galapagos Packing Tips

 - All bags are run through customs when you leave Quito or Guayaquil and again when you arrive in the Galapagos.
-Do not bring any fresh fruit or things that will set off the alarm.
+Do not bring fresh fruit or things that will set off the alarm.

 Will I have issues with medications and supplements while going through customs?